1978 South West African parliamentary election: Aftermath

 The interim government was dissolved on 18 January 1983 when South Africa again assumed full administrative authority over South West Africa after the Council of Ministers had resigned in the face of South African interference.
+This was mainly due to the South African government vetoing the National Assembly's decision to stop observing the Day of the Vow as a public holiday in South West Africa and the DTA resigned all their seats in protest.

 The subsequent void was filled by South African administrators.
 In September 1983 the Multi-Party Conference (MPC) was established.
 It consisted of 19 "internal" (that is, South West African) parties but again excluded SWAPO.
 The MPC suggested in its April 1985 Bill of Fundamental Rights and Objectives the establishment of a Transitional Government of National Unity (TNGU).
 South Africa followed this suggestion three months later.
 This interim government was again rejected by the United Nations Security Council in Resolution 566.